History of Bay Area Rapid Transit: Infill station

 Proposals to extend the line further east to Livermore have been put forward variously since its construction to Dublin/Pleasanton.
 In 2017, citing lack of interest in the project from BART, the Livermore City Council proposed a newly established local entity to undertake planning and construction of the extension, which was also recommended by the California State Assembly Transportation Committee.
-The Tri-Valley-San Joaquin Valley Regional Rail Authority was established that year "for purposes of planning, developing, and delivering cost-effective and responsive transit connectivity between the Bay Area Rapid Transit District's rapid transit system and the Altamont Corridor Express commuter rail service in the Tri-Valley, that meets the goals and objectives of the community."
+The Tri-Valley–San Joaquin Valley Regional Rail Authority was established that year "for purposes of planning, developing, and delivering cost-effective and responsive transit connectivity between the Bay Area Rapid Transit District's rapid transit system and the Altamont Corridor Express commuter rail service in the Tri-Valley, that meets the goals and objectives of the community."
 Funds previously allocated to BART to construct a Livermore extension were forfeited to the authority by July 1, 2018.
+This system is called the Valley Link.

 Silicon Valley extension (2009–present)

 Santa Clara County was originally to have been a member of the BART district, but local leaders voted down participation early in the project.
 Minor service at Palo Alto, right over the border from San Mateo County was also planned originally.
 However, San Mateo County also opted out, leaving Fremont the closest end of line.
 In 2000, Santa Clara County voters approved a 30-year-long half cent sales tax increase to fund a BART extension to San Jose.

 Construction of the Warm Springs extension began in 2009, with a planned opening in 2014.
 By the time of the extension's opening on March 25, 2017, the start of revenue service had been delayed over two years.
 The extension to Berryessa started construction in 2012.